camunda/camunda/docs/src/basics/internal-processing.md

 | **Lock** | - | Locked | - | - |
 | **Complete** | - | - | Completed | - |

 \(The left column contains commands.
-The other columns describe in which states the command is applicable and if it is, which is the new state into which it causes the state machine to transition.\)
+The other columns describe in which states the command is applicable and if it is which is the new state into which it causes the state machine to transition.\)

 ## Commands & Streams